-Cyber Risk in Asia: Increasing Transparency to Limit VulnerabilityExecutive Director of the Asia Pacific Risk Center and Partner in Oliver Wyman's Finance and Risk practice Senior Research Analyst at Marsh & McLennan Companies' Asia-Pacific Risk Center
+Cyber Risk in Asia: Increasing Transparency to Limit VulnerabilityExecutive Director at Marsh & McLennan Insights and Partner at Oliver Wyman Senior Research Analyst at Marsh & McLennan Companies' Asia-Pacific Risk Center

 Asia is an ideal environment for cybercriminals to thrive in due to high digital connectivity and the accelerating pace of digital transformation, contrasted with low cybersecurity awareness, growing cross-border data transfers and evolving but still weak regulations.

 Compounding problems is a lack of transparency, which leads to the inaccurate general perception that the cyber threat level is lower in Asia than other regions.

 According to the Global Risks Report 2017, concerns around the likelihood and impact of technological threats has sharpened among business executives in Asia, and cyberattacks are ranked among the top five risks of doing business in the region.

 Rising Cyber Risk Trends in Asia and Key Challenges in Managing Cybersecurity

 The need to combat cyber threats has never been more urgent in Asia, and many major industries in the region—including construction and engineering, financial, high-tech and electronics—are especially susceptible, according to a new report from Marsh & McLennan Companies’ Asia Pacific Risk Center (APRC).
 A series of recent, high-profile cyberattacks have touched multiple countries and industries across the region, highlighting the issue.